rvagg/iamap/README.md

 In summary: keys are hashed when inserted, fetched, modified or deleted in a HAMT.
 Each node of a HAMT sits at a particular level, or "depth".
 Each depth takes a different section of the hash to determine an index for the key. e.g. if each level takes 8-bits of the hash, then depth=0 takes the first 8 bits to form an index, which will be from 0 to 255.
 At depth=1, we take the _next_ 8 bits to determine a new index, and so on, until a place for the entry is found.
 An entry is inserted at the top-most node that has room for it.
 Each node can hold as many _elements_ as the hash portion (or "prefix") allows.
 So if 8-bits are used for each level, then each node can hold 256 elements.
 In the case of IAMap, each of those elements can also be "buckets", or an array of elements.
 When a new element is inserted, the insertion first attempts at the root node, which is depth=0.
 The root node will be considered "full" if there is no space at the index determined by the hash at depth=0.
 A classic HAMT will be "full" if that index already contains an entry.
 In this implementation, "full" means that the bucket at that index has reached the maximum size allowed.
 Once full, the element at that index is replaced with a new child-node, whose depth is incremented.
 All entries previously in the bucket at that index are then inserted into this new child node—however because the depth is incremented, a new portion of the hash of each element is used to determine its index.
 In this way, each node in the graph will contain a collection of either buckets (or entries) and references to child nodes.
 A good hash algorithm will distribute roughly evenly, making a densely packed data structure, where the density and height can be controlled by the number of bits of the hash used at each level and the maximum size of the buckets.

 CHAMP adds some optimisations that increase performance on in-memory HAMTs (it's not clear that these extend to HAMTs that are backed by a non-memory datastore) and also delete semantics such that there is a canonical graph for any given set of key/value pairs.

+Clear as mud?
+The code is heavily documented and you should be able to follow the algorithm in code form if you are so inclined.

 ## Pending questions